jhuggins/PY-VERA_EXAMPLE/README.md

 This tutorial shows you how to build and run a simple linear regression model to forecast water temperature for the VERA Forecasting Challenge.
 You’ll integrate R‑developed tools to preprocess the required data, with validation and submission steps implemented in a Python notebook.

-## 2. Setting up your Colab Environment
+## 2. Setting up your Colab Environment with R packages

 You can run these commands in your colab notebook for required R packages installation (Setup):